NKeleher/wooly/README.md

-# pixi-econometrics
+# wooly

-Pixi environment for statistical learning and econometrics
+An open source environment for econometrics and machine learning in Python.